What Is Clean Eating?

 Consume healthy fats

-Try to have essential fatty acids, or EFAs, incorporated into your clean diet every day.
+Aim to have essential fatty acids, or EFAs, incorporated into your clean diet every day.
 See this list of clean foods and CE-approved healthy oils.

 Learn about portion sizes